kajolpawar22/Entrepreneurship/ExecutionReport.md

  PropelAI is built to fit into real people's lives, across different needs and backgrounds:
  ![Image](https://github.com/abisolap123/Entrepreneurship/blob/main/fitintoyourlife.png)

- •	Students preparing for class presentations, thesis, group projects, or public speaking contests can use the app to rehearse and refine their delivery, tone, and structure.
+ - **Students** preparing for class presentations, thesis, group projects, or public speaking contests can use the app to **rehearse** and refine their delivery, tone, and structure.
-•	Job seekers use it to prepare for different interview types, from casual chats to high-stakes panel interviews, and improve storytelling around their achievements.
+ - **Job seekers** use it to prepare for different interview types, from casual chats to high-stakes panel interviews, and improve storytelling around their achievements.
-•	Professionals use it for improving how they speak in meetings, give updates to leadership, or pitch ideas to clients.
+ - **Professionals** use it for improving how they speak in meetings, give updates to leadership, or pitch ideas to clients.
-•	Entrepreneurs and freelancers can rehearse product pitches, investor presentations, and networking conversations.
+ - **Entrepreneurs** and **freelancers** can rehearse product pitches, investor presentations, and networking conversations.

 The application supports different modes of communication, so it’s not only about answering questions but also about:

-•	Structuring thoughts logically.
+- **Structuring thoughts logically.**
-•	Using confident body language and tone.
+- **Using confident body language and tone.**
-•	Controlling filler words and awkward pauses.
+- **Controlling filler words and awkward pauses.**
-•	Building strong introductions and conclusions.
+- **Building strong introductions and conclusions.**

 ## 3.1.3 How it fits into customers’ lives?
 PropelAI is designed to seamlessly integrate into the everyday routine of users:

-•	Students can use it to rehearse interview questions for internships or graduate schemes.
+- Students can use it to **rehearse** interview questions for internships or graduate schemes.
-•	Professionals can practice for job interviews, client presentations, or team briefings.
+- Professionals can **practice** for job interviews, client presentations, or team briefings.
-•	Educators or institutions can assign it as a soft skills training tool to enhance classroom engagement and communication development.
+- Educators or institutions can assign it as a **soft skills training** tool to enhance **classroom engagement** and **communication development**.
-•	Anyone with stage fright or fear of public speaking can build confidence gradually through private, self-paced sessions.
+- Anyone with stage fright or fear of public speaking can build confidence gradually through **private, self-paced** sessions.

-By offering flexible access and practice-on-demand, users can prepare from home, while commuting, or in between work and study hours, without the need for expensive coaching or live sessions.
+By offering **flexible** access and **practice-on-demand**, users can prepare from home, while commuting, or in between work and study hours, **without** the need for **expensive coaching** or live sessions.

 ![image](https://github.com/abisolap123/Entrepreneurship/blob/main/wherePropelAI.png)